-The Director may submit a separate letter commenting upon the recommendation of the department, which shall be subject to review as stipulated in section 2.5.5.
+The Director may submit a separate letter commenting upon the recommendation of the departmentUniversity Libraries, which shall be subject to review as stipulated in section 2.5.5.
 Both the summarizing letter and any additional letter from the chairperson form part of the general evaluative file and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.

 2.5.8 The recommendation letter with its summary of departmental views and any additional letter from the Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
 2.4.4.1.
-When a case involves continuing appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions.
+When a case involves Continuing Appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions.

-2.6 Submission to the Appointment and Promotion Committee and Operation of the Committee.
+2.6 Submission to the Committee on Library Personnel PolicyAppointment and Promotion Committee and Operation of the Committee.